Thursday, October 23, 2025

 Then it would mean that, perhaps, there is no need to evangelise because the people who are going to be saved will be saved anyway.
 But it would also mean that God decides not to select certain people, which the lecturer said is called “double predestination” because some are chosen to be sons of God, while others are chosen not to be sons of God.
 Which sounds rather cruel, really.

-So if one can be “not chosen” and God allows that person to follow his/her own sinful inclinations and eventually become subjects of His judgement & justice, it seems unfair and cruel but in the OT, God also chose Israel and didn’t choose other nations.
+Anyway, going back to the lesson: So if one can be “not chosen” and God allows that person to follow his/her own sinful inclinations and eventually become subjects of His judgement & justice, it seems unfair and cruel.
+Then again, in the OT, God also chose Israel and didn’t choose other nations.
 Hmmm.

 The lecturer posited that perhaps, predestination is not to be saved but to be conformed to the image of Jesus, as stated in Rom 8:29 – sort of like to restore the natural order.
 We were made in God’s image but the Fall marred that image, so in the context of this Bible passage, I think predestination is about being selected to partner with God in restoring the world to what it was originally meant to be.